-U of I items are assumed lost when they are overdue for an extended time (40 days for most items).
+Library items are assumed to be lost when they are overdue for an extended time (35 days for most items).
 Loanable technology items are assumed lost if not returned within 10 days after the due date.

-For lost books the average replacement cost is a minimum of $125 per book and a minimum of $300 for bound periodicals.
+For lost items, the average replacement cost is a minimum of $125 per book and a minimum of $300 for bound periodicals.
 The Library may assess a higher replacement cost in special instances.
 Replacement charges for loanable technology varies.

 Returning Lost Items

 If a lost item is returned, the replacement fee is usually waived.
 However, the processing fee will not be refunded.
 If the item has been damaged, has already been replaced by the library, or if the item was billed more than two years ago, the replacement amount will only be partially refunded or not at all.

 Patrons should return items to the Library in the same condition they were in when checked out.
 Damage incurred while using items may result in the patron being held financially responsible.
 Examples of item damage include (but are not limited to):